Vivian-Portfolio/Super-Mart/README.md

   (These can't fail - which means they can't succeed either.)
 -->

-- **Primary Objective:** Build an interactive Power BI sales dashboard to visulaize Super Mart's revenue, profit, and product performance across 2012 and 2022.
+- **Primary Objective:** Build an interactive Power BI sales dashboard to visualize Super Mart's revenue, profit, and product performance across 2012 and 2022.
 - **Secondary Objective 1:** Identify the top-performing products and categories by total sales value.
 - **Secondary Objective 2:** Detemine monthly and daily sales trends to uncover peak and low performance periods.
-- **Secondary Objective 3:** Compare sales performance across sales types (online, Direct Sales, Wholsaler) and payment mode (Cash, Online).
+- **Secondary Objective 3:** Compare sales performance across sales types (Online, Direct Sales, Wholesaler) and payment mode (Cash, Online).

 > 💡 *Every analysis decision in this project traces back to one of these objectives.*